UniversalDevicesInc-PG3/udi-poly-notification/README.md

 curl -d '{"node":"po_develop", "message":"The Message", "subject":"The Subject"}' -H "Content-Type: application/json" -X POST http://192.168.86.77:8199/send
 curl -d 'The message' -X POST 'http://192.168.86.77:8199/send?node=po_develop'

-# Customized Content

-I've been begging Michel and Chris to allow sending ISY "Customized Content" to a nodeserver.
-This would make things much simpler.
-Chris has said this is on the list, so hopefully will happen soon.
-Even better if ISY added Pushover as a service inside the Emails/Notifications page :)

 ## Installation